Canadiens crush Blackhawks 4-0 for third straight win

 “I mentioned a few times this year, when we play well we’re really connected together and today we just seem disconnected.”

-The Hawks can take solace in thinking they’ll have a chance to bounce back as soon as Wednesday.
-However, they will be visiting the Toronto Maple Leafs, who sit second in the Atlantic Division.

-“Especially on the road too, it's easy to forget because you move on to the next city and your mind can turn onto that next test,” said Chicago defenceman Connor Murphy.
-“The hard part of the league is playing so often but the beauty is being able to turn the page quickly.”

-The Canadiens drew first blood on the power play at 8:32 of the opening frame.
-Barron’s wrist shot from the point deflected off Chicago defenceman Jack Johnson and past Stauber.
+The Canadiens drew first blood on the power play at 8:38 of the opening period.
+Barron’s wrist shot from the point deflected off Chicago defenseman Jack Johnson and past Stauber.

 Chicago was inches away from tying the game when Andreas Athanasiou freed himself on a breakaway.
 Allen saved Athanasiou’s shot but the forward’s skate pushed the puck toward the goal line.
 The Habs goaltender knocked the net loose with his skate before the puck crossed the line.

-Drouin connected with Armia on a cross-ice pass giving Montreal a two-goal lead at 5:44 of the final frame.
+Drouin connected with Armia on a cross-ice pass giving Montreal a two-goal lead at 5:45 of the final period.
 Stauber was shaken up after a collision on the play but remained in the game.

 The Canadiens sealed the win midway through the third period with two goals in less than a minute.